TheOdinProject/curriculum/nodeJS/express/Express_forms_validation.md

 ### Validating optional fields

-Often times, you'll want some input fields to remain optional, meaning they can be left blank withou an error:
+Often times, you'll want some input fields to remain optional, meaning they can be left blank without an error:

 ```javascript
 [